 - 1 cup sugar

-- 1 tablespoon lime peel
+- 1 tablespoon lime zest

-- 1/3 cup lime juice
+- ⅓ cup lime juice

-- 3 very large eggs, or 4 small
+- 3 large eggs or 4 small

-- 1/4 cup condensed milk
+- ¼ cup condensed milk see note

-- Preheat the oven to 350 degrees.
+- Preheat the oven to 350 degrees F.

 - In a bowl, add dry ingredients for the crust and mix.

-- Add melted butter and mix well.
+- Add melted butter and mix well into a soft dough.

-- Press crust into an 8x8 pan.
+- Press crust into a greased 8×8 pan.

 - In a medium bowl, add batter ingredients and whisk to blend.

 - Pour on top of the crust and bake for 20-25 minutes until done in the middle.
 The actual baking time may vary depending on the size of your baking pan.

 - * Optional: Garnish with more lime peel and powdered sugar